TruebitProtocol/interactive-coin-offerings/README.md

 #### launchToken(InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage storage)
 *(InteractiveCrowdsaleLib.sol, line 67)*

-Mints the token being sold by taking the percentage of the token supply being sold in this sale along with the valuation, derives all necessary values and then transfers owner tokens to the owner.
+Mints the token being sold by taking the percentage of the token supply being sold in this sale along with the valuation, derives all necessary values, launches the token contract, and then transfers owner tokens to the owner.
+If the sale did not reach the minimum valuation, all the tokens are transferred to the owner and all participant's ETH is available for refund.

 ##### Arguments
 **InteractiveCrowdsaleLib.InteractiveCrowdsaleStorage** self